noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Quality of evidence

-All studies mentioned are at higher power levels that research
+All studies mentioned are at higher power levels that research question. lack of evidence.

 ### improvements and extensions